Is the digital reality about to change in favour of startups and small and medium-sized companies?

 Harsh sanctions for non-compliance

 The European Commission will be the sole enforcer of the DMA.
-Gatekeepers who do not comply with the above-listed obligations can be fined up to 10% of their annual worldwide turnover.
-Moreover, the European Commission may impose a fine of up to 20% of worldwide turnover for repeat offences.
-Where gatekeepers consistently do not follow the DMA (meaning they break the rules at least three times in eight years), the European Commission can launch an investigation against particular gatekeeper (similar to this conducted under EU antitrust rules) and then enforce behavioural or structural remedies, if needed, or even temporarily ban gatekeeper from entering into future transactions.
+Gatekeepers who do not comply with the above-listed obligations can be fined up to 10% of their annual worldwide turnover, and for repeat offences up to 20% of worldwide turnover.
+Where gatekeepers consistently do not follow the DMA (meaning they break the rules at least three times in eight years), the European Commission can enforce behavioural or structural remedies or even temporarily ban a gatekeeper from entering into future transactions.

-All of the above obligations apply only to gatekeepers, so their smaller competitors not only don’t have to worry about their operations’ compliance with the DMA but can expect a significant strengthening of their market position vis-à-vis gatekeepers.
-It is believed that the new rules will (i) allow businesses to have access to more information on how their products or services are performing on third-party platforms, helping them better understand their market, consumers, and competitors; (ii) combat unfair rankings of gatekeepers’ services and products compared to those offered by other businesses on the same platform; (iii) support businesses in attracting consumers who can no longer be locked in by gatekeeper platforms; and (iv) reduce barriers to entry on digital markets by promoting interoperability and data portability.
-All those factors lead to the overarching goal of the DMA – levelling the playing field in digital markets by opening up new opportunities for smaller businesses, who thereby will be able to innovate and compete against gatekeepers’ services on equal terms.
+All of the above obligations apply only to gatekeepers, so their smaller competitors can expect a significant strengthening of their market position.
+It is believed that the new rules will (i) allow them more access to performance information on how their products or services are performing on the platforms; (ii) combat unfair rankings; (iii) support businesses in attracting consumers as they will no longer be locked in by gatekeeper platforms; and (iv) reduce barriers to entry on digital markets by promoting interoperability and data portability.

-Although the European Commission has exclusive authority for enforcing the DMA, smaller competitors of gatekeepers can actively participate in achieving the DMA postulates by employing two instruments.
-Firstly, the DMA establishes clear complaint mechanisms, enabling any third party, including business users, competitors, or end-users of the CPS to address any unfair practices or anti-competitive conduct by gatekeepers.
-This provides smaller businesses with a platform to voice their concerns directly to the European Commission.
-Secondly, given the DMA is directly applicable in the EU Member States, it is possible to enforce the DMA obligations in national courts, including through private damages actions subject to national legislation.
+Although the European Commission has exclusive authority for enforcing the DMA, smaller competitors of gatekeepers can actively participate in creating a level playing field by two instruments.
+Firstly, the DMA establishes clear complaint mechanisms, enabling them to address unfair practices or anti-competitive conduct by gatekeepers.
+This provides them with a platform to voice their concerns directly to the European Commission or via national competition authorities.
+Secondly, given the DMA is directly applicable in the EU Member States, it is possible to enforce the DMA obligations in national courts, including through private damages actions.

 Digital Services Act